DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

-As this update is pretty rare, always triggered either by a redraw of CPU graphs (which happens on new stream load, session load, on hiding CPU graphs or on applying NUMA TV configurations), it being a rare occurence in itself.
+As this update is pretty rare, always triggered either by a redraw of CPU graphs (which happens on new stream load, session load, on hiding CPU graphs or on applying TopoViews configurations, it being a rare occurence in itself), memory isn't too stressed and we can allow this kind of object swap instead of modifications.

 Exception to this is when task graphs are being redrawn - then the topology widget's height is changed, but the widget lives on.